FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_install.md

 After successful installation you can switch to the "Configure Instruments" tab.\
 Here all the available instruments are listed as well as the number of instances (so 'actual' instruments) you have added of the installed instrument type.\
-For this simply select the instrument type you want to add and click the &#10133; symbol under `Configure`.
+For this  select the instrument type you want to add and click the &#10133; symbol under `Configure`.

 <p float="left">
   <img src="img_4.png" width="49%" />
   <img src="img_5.png" width="49%" />
 </p>

 After adding the instrument a new instance of this instrument type is created.
-You can add as many instances of instruments as you like by simply pushing the &#10133; symbol.
+You can add as many instances of instruments as you like by  pushing the &#10133; symbol.
 This adds additional tabs with the `Custom name` you gave the instrument.
-By default, the naming simply increments a number after the device name.
+By default, the naming  increments a number after the device name.

 ## 1.3 Change Instrument Settings
 You can then change the instrument settings as you wish.\